Kinuseka/DBD-Region-Changer/README.md

 **Q: How does the program operate?**

-**A: The game uses AWS Gamelift servers, the program modifies the dns of the hostname by forcing them to connect to a particular region**
+**A: The game uses AWS Gamelift servers, the program modifies the IP Address of the hostname by forcing them to connect to a particular region**

 **Q: How do I know this is safe?**